 - pinch crushed red pepper flakes

-- Heat olive oil in a large skillet over medium-high heat.
+Heat olive oil in a large skillet over medium-high heat.
 Add the ground turkey and cook until browned, breaking meat apart with a wooden spoon while it cooks.
+Season with salt and pepper.

-- Add the milk, water, pasta, cornstarch, and spices; stir to combine.
+Whisk together milk and spices.
+Add to skillet with meat and pasta.
 Bring to a boil and turn the heat down to low and simmer.
 Cover and cook for 10-12 minutes, or until the pasta is al dente.
 Add the cheese and stir to combine.
+Garnish with cilantro.
 Serve immediately.

 More easy pasta recipes